-The financial statements of DC Ranch Community Council, Inc. for the year ended December 31, 2021, were audited by other auditors whose report dated June 6, 2022, expressed an unmodified opinion on those statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the DC Ranch Community Council's December 31, 2022 financial statements, and we expressed an unqualified opinion on those financial statements in our report dated April 17, 2023.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2022, is consistent, in all material respects, with the audited financial statements from which it has been derived.